DevExpress-Examples/blazor-DxGrid-and-Toolbar/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Blazor Grid  - Implement CRUD-Related Buttons in Toolbar
+# Blazor Grid - Add CRUD-related Buttons for the Blazor Grid to the DevExpress Blazor Toolbar

-This example demonstrates how to implement CRUD-related buttons for [Blazor Grid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid) in [Blazor Toolbar](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxToolbar).
+This example adds CRUD-related buttons for the [Blazor Grid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid) to the DevExpress [Blazor Toolbar](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxToolbar).

 ![Grid and Toolbar](dxgrid-and-toobar.png)

-The [ToolbarTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ToolbarTemplate) allows you to add a toolbar at the top edge of a Grid component.
-This template contains all styles out of the box so that you do not need to write your own CSS rules.
-You can use the [Grid](http://docs.devexpress.com/Blazor/DevExpress.Blazor.GridToolbarTemplateContext.Grid) object in the template's context to access the component's instance and implement data shaping operations as Toolbar buttons.
+The DevExpress [ToolbarTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ToolbarTemplate) allows you to add a toolbar to the top edge of our Blazor Grid component.
+This template includes all necessary styles.
+As such, you do not need to write your own CSS rules.
+You can use the [Grid](http://docs.devexpress.com/Blazor/DevExpress.Blazor.GridToolbarTemplateContext.Grid) object in the template's context to access a component instance and implement data shaping operations as Toolbar buttons.

 ## Files to Review